k98kurz/CRDTs/docs/counter.md

 # Counter

-The Counter is a CRDT that tracks a positive integer that only increases.
+The `Counter` is a CRDT that tracks a positive integer that only increases.
 Note that this is a fairly limited CRDT useful primarily for composition into more useful CRDTs, e.g. a multi-replica counter.

 ## Usage

-To use the Counter, import it from the crdts library and instantiate.
+To use the `Counter`, import it from the crdts library and instantiate.

 ```python
 from crdts import Counter